-A place for researchers, practitioners and policy makers to share and exchange information on the evidence base for carer services, research and policy, and the ESRC Seminar Series 'Carers in the 21st Century', to encourage and develop more relevant and robust collaborative research-based evidence
+A place for researchers, carers, service users, third sector organisations, practitioners and policy makers to share and exchange information on the evidence base for carer services, research and policy

 The CLEA fosters and promotes high standards of legal education in the Commonwealth.
 Founded in 1971, it is a Commonwealth-wide body with regional Chapters and Committees in South Asia, Southern Africa, West Africa, the Caribbean and the UK.
 This email distribution list is closed so that only the authorized CLEA list owners can post to the list with regular updates relating to the conference, moot, other events, newsletters and journal alerts.